 amiliarize yourself with the terrain before attempting any of the features.
 Freestyle Terrain has four levels of progression and designation for size.
 Start small and work your way up.
 It is your responsibility to

 Designations Are Relative To This Resort

 - Introductory freestyle terrain

 - Small features, surface-level rails & boxes

 - Less Difficult features

-- Small to medium size features

-- Ride-on rails & small to medium half pipe
+- Ride-on rails & small to medium half pipe Difficult features

-- Difficult features

 - More Difficult features - Large half pipe